MatteoGioia/neuron/zettelkasten/University/Autonomous Networking/AN III - WSN2.md

 ### Network allocation vector

-On top of the tecniques mentioned earlier, more optimisations can be done to achieve higher energy efficiency.
+On top of the techniques mentioned earlier, more optimisations can be done to achieve higher energy efficiency.

 ==For instance, all other nodes could stop listening to the channel if they know it's being used(overhearing).
 This is achieved through Virtual Carrier Sensing and the use of a Network Allocation vector.==